 All forms of camping, including RVs, pop-up campers, tents etc., are welcome at the camp site.
 If you choose to bring an RV, there are locations in town to fill up and deposit waste.
 On-site parking is accessible for any vehicle in the clearing next to camp for the duration of your charter.
 High clearance vehicles are not necessary to travel roads to reach camp.
 If you are being picked up at the Rapid City airport (additional info in airport pickup section) and are unable to provide your own gear, we do provide Cots, Sleeping-bags, and Pillows.
 Please inquire if you will be needing any other arrangements.

 9:00 pm - Prep lab closes

 Breakfast will be served at the local Marmarth Cafe and sack-lunches will be provided for the day.
 Evening meals are a community event usually akin to a barbecue.
 Daily preparation of evening meals and camp clean-up is a group responsibility, although camp personnel will do most of the actual cooking.
 We provide all the food and utensils, but you are welcome to bring additional provisions.
 Sack lunches include chips, granola bar, fruit, vegetable and choice of PBJ or ham/turkey sandwich.
 Water is provided on site and at camp.Vegetarian preferences and food allergies can be accommodated with advance notice, although we operate under the assumption most are carnivores!

 ARRIVAL BY VEHICLE

-We meet at the Frontier Travel Center at 705 U.S. 12 Bowman, ND 58623 on the north side of the parking lot near the sign at 5:30 pm Sunday, the beginning of each dig week.
-Please be punctual, as cellular service is extremely spotty and we may not be able to give directions to camp.
+Typically we meet in Marmarth, ND at the cafe and mini store (gas station) or at camp at 4:00-5:00 pm, the beginning of each dig week.
+Note: Cellular service is spotty and we may not be able to give directions to camp.